yimuchen/svj_uboost/README.md

 # About this repository

-This is a lightweight repository that can train a uBoost BDT.
+This is a repository that can train a uBoost or xgboost BDT for the SVJ boosted analysis.
 It uses as much training data as it can, by using the precalculated TreeMaker Weight column.